Log in

 • EDIFACT (ISO9735).

+The public solution will receive invoices only in the Facturae format.
 In addition, the public solution will have a web form that businesses can use to manually create e-invoices.
 This means that if you send only a couple of invoices a month, you’ll be able to manually create your invoices within the public solution, for free.

 Electronic signature